 BIO

-Juliana Morgan Alvarez (they/she, b.
-Miami, FL), a multidisciplinary artist with an MFA in performance from CalArts '20.
-Their work investigates, with a keen wonderment toward natural phenomena, what happens to an object or subject’s relationship to itself and the outside world when confronted with friction and combustion.
+I am a multidisciplinary artist with an MFA in performance & acting from CalArts '20.
+My work investigates, with a keen wonderment toward natural phenomena, what happens to an object or subject’s relationship to itself and the outside world when confronted with friction and combustion.
 How does this history of contact create chains of connection through the objects and spaces we inhabit?

 artist’s statement